Greenhouse Gas Mitigation

 CyclAFlor™ Separator enables greenhouse gas mitigation and clean fuel production, helping to reduce global warming.
 Used as the active coating in gas separation membranes, Separator can:

 - remove carbon dioxide from methane in natural gas production

 - purify hydrogen made from methane and ammonia

 - separate azeotropic refrigerant mixtures and blends

-We optimize the selectivity, permeability, and physical properties of Separator for the unique membrane system designs of each of these applications.
+We optimize the selectivity, permeability, and physical properties of Separator for membrane systems designed to remove greenhouse gases from the atmosphere.

 Hydrogen purified with Separator membranes can be used as a fuel, as well as to make alkylates that raise the octane of automotive and aviation fuels so they burn more cleanly.

 Use of refrigerants with lower global warming potential (GWP) is a strong worldwide trend gaining momentum.
-Using Separator membrane systems for azeotropic refrigerant reclamation can eliminate millions of tons of high GWP refrigerants from the environment and help mitigate global warming.
+Using Separator membrane systems for azeotropic refrigerant reclamation can eliminate millions of tons of high GWP refrigerants from the environment and slow the rate of global warming.